Chart Color Schemes

 Employment conditions in Ashwood - Chadstone demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Ashwood-Chadstone has a highly educated workforce with professional services well represented.
-The unemployment rate was 3.1% as of September 2025.
+Ashwood-Chadstone has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 3.1%, lower than Greater Melbourne's 4.7%.
 Employment growth over the past year was estimated at 4.7%.

-The area showed strong specialization in professional & technical services, with an employment share 1.3 times the regional level.
-In contrast, construction employed only 7.2% of local workers, below Greater Melbourne's 9.7%.
-Employment opportunities locally appeared limited, as indicated by the count of Census working population versus resident population.
-During the year to September 2025, employment levels increased by 4.7%, labour force increased by 4.8%, and unemployment remained essentially unchanged.
-By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ashwood-Chadstone's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.
+However, construction employs only 7.2% of local workers, below Greater Melbourne's 9.7%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 4.7%, labour force grew by 4.8%, with unemployment remaining essentially unchanged at 3.1%.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising to 5.0%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ashwood-Chadstone's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment